williamsdrake/williamsdrake.github.io/research/index.md

 %}

 {% include section.html %}
-## <i class="fas fa-syringe"></i> Mucosal immunity through the lens of mendelian defects
+## <i class="fas fa-syringe"></i> Mucosal immunity in mendelian disease
 {% capture text %}
 The Moutsopoulos Lab sees several cohorts of patients that have single gene mutations which lead to severe oral disease.
-Using single cell sequencing, I am assessing how experimental treatment influences cell composition and gene expression in:
+Using single cell sequencing, we are assessing how experimental treatment influences cell composition and gene expression in:
 - patients with a gain-of-function mutation in *Stat1*, which causes chronic mucocutaneous candidiasis and severe oral ulcers
 - patients with leukocyte adhesion deficiency 1 (LAD1), which causes severe gingival immunopathology leading to early-life tooth loss
 {% endcapture %}